 Additionally, when using other adapters it may be required to switch off the drive's parity checking.

 Does HDDRIVER support SATA drives?

-Yes, with an IDE-to-SATA adapter SATA hard disk drives/SSDs or SATA DVD/BD drives, for instance, can be connected to the IDE port and can be used with HDDRIVER.
+Yes, with a standard IDE-to-SATA adapter SATA hard disk drives/SSDs or SATA DVD/BD drives can be connected to the IDE port and can be used with HDDRIVER.

 Does HDDRIVER support IDE or SATA drives connected to the SCSI bus?